 This reserve relates to non-delegated funds which schools have received directly for special investment in technology, equipment and books.
+These balances are not DSG.

 28. Usable Reserves

 General Fund Balance: This is a statutory fund to hold Council balances to safeguard against risks identified in the Local Government Act.